GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 Now let's register the omnibox event listeners at the top level of the script.
 The [`onInputChanged()`][omnibox-input-changed] takes the current user input and a [suggestResult][omnibox-suggest] object.
 The keywords in storage will populate the suggestions.
-When user enters the omnibox keyword (api) in the address bar followed by tab or space, Chrome will display a list of suggestions.
+When user enters the omnibox keyword (`api`) in the address bar followed by tab or space, Chrome will display a list of suggestions.

 Now, let's register the omnibox event listeners at the top level of the script.
-When the user enters the omnibox keyword "api" in the address bar followed by tab or space, Chrome will display a list of suggestions based on the keywords in storage.
+When the user enters the omnibox keyword `api` in the address bar followed by tab or space, Chrome will display a list of suggestions based on the keywords in storage.
 The [onInputChanged()][omnibox-input-changed] event, which takes the current user input and a suggestResult object, is responsible for populating these suggestions.

 {% Label %}sw-omnibox.js:{% endLabel %}